-Apart from your regular saving via payroll deduction, you may also arrange a bank transfer or contact us on 0121 700 1222 to make a debit card payment.
+In addition to your regular savings deduction via payroll, you may also arrange a bank transfer online or by contact us on 0121 700 1222 to make a debit card payment.
 You may also send a cheque payable to ‘Police Credit Union Ltd’.

 How do I amend my contributions?

 You can amend your savings by sending in a written request to your local branch or phoning on 0121 700 1222.